Achievable logoAchievable logo

 • When a textured surface causes the skin on your finger to vibrate, these low-frequency vibrations are detected by Merkel cells (also called type I cutaneous mechanoreceptors), located in the stratum basale of the epidermis.
 In contrast, deep pressure and higher-frequency vibration are registered by lamellated (Pacinian) corpuscles, found in deeper layers of the dermis or subcutaneous tissue.

 Additional somatosensory receptors reside in muscles and joints.
-They monitor the degree of stretch in tendons and muscle tissue, preventing injury.
+They monitor the degree of stretch in tendons and muscle tissue, helping prevent injury.

-Muscle spindles are stretch receptors located in skeletal muscle fibers, initiating reflexes to prevent over-stretching or muscle tearing.
+Muscle spindles are stretch receptors located in skeletal muscle fibers.
+They initiate reflexes that help prevent over-stretching or muscle tearing.

 Bulbous corpuscles appear in joint capsules, measuring the stretch in skeletal components around the joint.